cisc220/welcome/README.md

-# welcome
+# Welcome to Data Structures

-Welcome to Data Structures
+Our course website is at http://ds.prof.ninja.